athielenhaus/Housing-Price-Prediction/README.md

 Since the benefits of a renovation also seemed likely to be tied to property age, a comparison was made between combining the 'yr_renovated' and 'yr_built' bins into one bin and keeping them distinct.
 Combining did not yield any improvements in model performance.

+__Additional Engineering and Removal of Features__
+A series of tests was done to train and test models after removing features which appeared to be very similar to / highly correlated with other features.
+As a result, the features 'sqft_living15', and 'sqft_lot15' were removed.
+This resulted in practically even model performance.

+During the EDA phase, data plotting indicated that the 'date' feature, i.e. the date on which the house was sold, would not be a useful feature in its original state, so it was converted to two new features, 'month' and 'season'.
+Plotting these new features indicated some variation in price, and including them resulted in slightly better model performance, 'month' proving to be marginally better.
+Since the 'month' feature contains more information, it was decided to drop 'season' and only use the 'month' feature for the linear model.

-__Test different combinations of categorical variables__
+__Test different Combinations of Categorical Variables__
 This step examined all features ('grade', 'bedrooms', 'bathrooms','view', 'floors', 'condition') which could potentially be treated as either numerical or categorical variables (requiring one-hot-encoding).
 A function was created to create a list of all possible combinations and then to train and test models for each combination.
 This revealed that model performance was best when all or almost all of the examined variables were treated as categorical variables.
-As a result, it was decided that only 'condition', 'sqft_basement', 'sqft_living', and 'sqft_lot' would remain as numerical variables.
+As a result, it was decided that only 'condition', 'bathrooms', 'sqft_basement', 'sqft_living', 'sqft_lot' and 'sqft_above' would remain as numerical variables.

 __Grid Search__
 In this final step, it was examined whether the Linear Regression model that was being used could be outperformed by Lasso or ElasticNet.
 The grid search also included different scalers (Standardizer, MinMaxScaler, RobustScaler) to be applied on the numeric variables, as well as various hyperparameters.
 The winning model of the grid search, which included cross validation, was a Lasso model with alpha 7.5 combined with a MinMaxScaler.
 However, the performance was only trifilingly better than that of the regular Linear Regression model.